JGuan-lab/SRGS/README.md

 Run `main.R`.
 The parameters can be changed as below.

 ### 3.1 Prepare data

-The SGRS() function takes as input argument a gene expression dataframe or matrix data.
+The SRGS() function takes a gene expression dataframe or matrix data as input.
-Each row of that matrix must correspond to a sample and each column must correspond to a gene.
+Each row of the matrix must correspond to a sample and each column must correspond to a gene.
-The gene names must be specified in colnames(exprMatr).
+The gene names must be specified.

       data<-read.table('/data/Simulate/Without dropout/Size50/data/sample500/Ecoli1.txt',sep = ',')
       net<-read.table('/data/Simulate/Without dropout/Size50/gold standards/InSilicoSize50-Ecoli1_goldstandard.tsv')